mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

+## May 2023 {#may-2023}

+* The **Configure web subdomains** page has been created: if you add content coming from the Adobe Experience Manager Assets Essentials to your web experiences, you  must set up the subdomain that will be used to publish this content.
+[Read more](../web/web-delegated-subdomains.md)

 ## April 2023 {#apr-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] April '23 release have been detailed in the documentation.
 [Read more](release-notes.md)